Venkatesh-Bharath/DSA-Full-Course/Module 3: Bitmagic/Bitmagic.md

 - Implement the discussed algorithms and functions.
 - Solve problems using the provided methods to get hands-on practice with bitwise operators.

-I hope this helps!
-If you have any more questions, feel free to ask.